salesforcecli/plugin-env/messages/resume_scratch.md

 The job ID is the same as the record ID of the incomplete scratch org in the ScratchOrgInfo object of the Dev Hub.

+The job ID is valid for 24 hours after you start the scratch org creation.

 # flags.use-most-recent.summary

 Use the job ID of the most recent incomplete scratch org.